EmanuelQuintino/Task-Manager-WDC/README.md

 ## Features

-- User registration and authentication with JWT tokens
+- User registration and authentication with `JWT tokens`
-- Task Management: ADD, EDIT and DELETE tasks
+- Task Management: `ADD`, `EDIT` and `DELETE` tasks
-- Task history and listing tasks with pagination
+- Task history and listing tasks with `pagination`
-- Statistics and report with totals by status
+- Statistics and `report` with totals by status
-- Task filtering by status
+- Task `filtering` by status
-- Integration with own API
+- Integration with own `RESTfull API`
-- Application deployment
+- Application `deployment`

 ## Technologies